wp-plugins/redirect-to-url/readme.txt

 == Description ==

-The very simple and lightweight WordPress Plugin Redirect To URL allows you to redirect your visitors to an external Website by clicking on an article or a page.
+The very simple and lightweight WordPress Plugin Redirect To URL allows you to redirect your visitors to an external Website by clicking on an article or a page

+**Features**

+* Redirect Users to Websites
+* Target website can be internal or external
+* Link out of a page or an article
+* No programming language needed
+* Native designed box integrated in article and pages
+* Unlimited redirections

 == Installation ==